-PoliciesFor the safety and well-being of everyone in our program, F.P. has the following policies in place...
+PoliciesFor the safety and well-being of everyone in our program, F.F.D. has the following policies in place...

 Classroom Discipline PolicyWe are a covenantal faith.
 We are brought together not by creed or dogma, but by our shared commitment to each other and our respective spiritual journeys.
-At the beginning of every year, Family Programming classes explore this concept by creating covenants of their own.
+At the beginning of every year, Family Faith Development classes explore this concept by creating covenants of their own.
 It is explained to them that their covenant is a list of promises of how they will treat one another in the coming year.
-Once children understand this, they are invited to sign their name (or add their thumb print) to the covenant, affirming their commitment to each other.
+Once children understand this, they are invited to affirm their commitment to each other by pledging to follow the covenant.
 Throughout the rest of the year, your child's teacher will refer to the class covenant in times of conflict.

 Safe CongregationAs detailed by our Safe Congregation guidelines, the following volunteer requirements are in place...

 - Volunteers must be 18 years of age or older (youth and preteens may volunteer as a 2nd assistant).

 - Volunteer assistants must have been attending First Church for 6 months.

 - Volunteer teachers must have been attending First Church for 1 year.

 - All volunteers must be willing to submit to a background check.

 - All volunteers must complete a knowledge check.